hase62/SSMforptEHR/README.md

 # SSMforptEHR

-This program requires the following arguments.
+-This program requires the following arguments.

 arg1: Root directory